 Who's it for?

-Culture is for those helping create team and organisational culture: design and engineering leaders, HR and Culture professionals, Learning and Development Managers.
+Culture is for those helping create team and organisational culture: design and engineering leaders, people and talent, HR and Culture professionals, Learning and Development Managers.
 It all takes place in an intimate environment of like-minded professionals with similar challenges and goals.

 Web Directions Summit